Please use the interactive Google Map to find directions.

-Cape May County Park And Zoo
+Cape May County Park

-Cape May County Park And Zoo is located on 128 wooded acres and features 170 species of animals.
+Cape May County Park and Zoo is located on 128 wooded acres and features 170 species of animals.
 There are monkeys, tigers, bobcats, zebra, black bear, leopards, prairie dogs, raccoons, fox, black buck, oryx, deer, exotic birds and reptiles all handsomely displayed in the most modern, impeccably kept and up to date facilities available.
 Park of the Cape May County Park System, the facility is accredited by the American Association of Zoological Parks & Aquariums.

 Fantasy Island Amusement Park